-SMMUSD's plan of Excellence through Equity is Franklin Elementary School's guide to maintaining our status as a school of excellence in every capacity.
-Especially during these unprecedented times in education, we strive to be a school of excellence where students, parents, and all faculty and staff feel safe and engaged on a daily basis.
-Whether teaching and learning are in-person or remote, we strive for excellence through a rigorous academic and social-emotional curriculum with high expectations, individualized supports and interventions, engaging and exciting extra-curricular activities, and a warm campus environment that is inclusive, welcoming, and that celebrates differences.
+SMMUSD's plan of Excellence through Equity is Franklin Elementary School's guide to maintaining our status as a school of distinction in every capacity.
+After 20 months of collective trauma for our entire community, we strive to be a school of excellence where students, parents, and all faculty and staff feel safe and engaged on a daily basis.
+Whether teaching and learning are in-person or remote during this school year of many continued unknowns, we strive for excellence through a rigorous academic and social-emotional curriculum with high expectations, individualized supports and interventions, engaging and exciting extra-curricular activities, and a warm campus environment that is inclusive, welcoming, and that celebrates differences.
 We believe all students can learn and have a right to a free education that is culturally relevant and highly motivating.